anm/anm.github.com/blog/_posts/2011-03-10-rewriting-git-commit-message-history.md

 purge these from the repository, you need to remove all references to them and then run the garbage collector.

-Edit these files to remove any of these references:
+Edit these files to delete any lines which refer to the original commits:
 <pre class="block">
 <code class="block">
 .git/info/refs